 - No English speaking staff

-- Coffee and fresh bread for sale to take home
+- Signature blend roasted coffee and fresh bread for sale to take home